I recommend every cyclist should tour the Ring of Kerry. The Ring of Kerry is a 179km winding route for tourists.

 An Epic 3 Day Journey:

 The Ring of Kerry with its rugged mountains and an epic coastline makes it one of Ireland’s most visited areas.
-It is an excellent destination for cycling in the whole of Europe.

 Often called the Iveragh Peninsula, The Ring of Kerry is a western coast peninsula.
 It is part of the Wild Atlantic way, which has astonishing scenery.